Top Benefits of Pea Protein

 Your exact protein needs vary and depend on factors like lifestyle, age, health status, gender, and activity level.
 But the generally accepted “minimum” for optimal muscle building is about 1.6 grams of protein per kilogram of body weight per day.12

-With as much as 21 grams of complete protein per serving, Clean Lean Protein offers a simple low-carb and low-fat solution to make sure you get plenty of the protein you need for effective training and muscle gain.
+With as much as 21 grams of complete protein per serving, Clean Lean Protein offers a simple l solution to make sure you get plenty of the protein you need for effective training.

 Pea protein stays toe-to-toe with whey protein when it comes to providing a sufficient amount of BCAAs, especially leucine, isoleucine, and valine.
 These are essential for getting the most out of your workouts because they help build muscle, reduce muscle damage and inflammation, reduce fatigue, and may even act as natural performance enhancers.4,13 But compared to whey, pea protein actually offers more of an amino acid called arginine, which is essential for synthesizing a signaling molecule called nitric oxide.